danielzzz/canalplus/README.md

 canalplus
 =========

+*** this project is no longer maintained ***

+in an era where online tv did not existed very much yet, I created this projet to capture my tv signal and stream it online, so I could watch any channel on my mobile.

+it featured:
+* data capture
+* adruino ir dongle to switch channels (sic!)
+* vlc transcoding and streaming to mobile

 vlc capture and streaming scripts, arduino+node app for remote control, mobile compatible

 I use it to stream canal plus around the house vía wifi, and to watch and control it using my android phone.